Telecommunication-Telemedia-Assessment/sophoappeal_rule_prediction/README.md

-# photo rule prediction
+# Photo Rules

 The following repository consists code and data to the paper

-""
+    Göring et al. 2021: "Rule of Thirds and Simplicity for Image Aesthetics using Deep Neural Networks"

 The overall idea is that e.g. in the following papers:

-* Mai et al. 2012 "Detecting Rule of Simplicity from Photos" and
+* Mai et al. 2012: "Detecting Rule of Simplicity from Photos" and
-* Mai et al. 2011 "Rule of Thirds Detection from Photograph"
+* Mai et al. 2011: "Rule of Thirds Detection from Photograph"

 approaches to detect simplicity and rule of thirds for images are proposed, both algorithms use saliency models to estimate the final classification decision.